Reduce Your Pool's Environmental Impact

 First, a pool consumes a ton of water.
 The average pool takes about 18,000 gallons of water to fill.
 It also loses ¼ to ½ inch of water each day due to evaporation, which will need to be refilled.
 And a pool leak that loses 1 drop of water per second could result in a loss of 2,000 gallons a year.

 Pool maintenance is another thing that increases your carbon footprint.
-Heavy use of harsh pool chemicals can contribute to soil and water pollution.
-The manufacturing process of such products is also energy-intensive.
+Heavy use of harsh pool chemicals can contribute to the production of greenhouse gases.

 Lastly, running your pool’s equipment requires lots of energy.
 Research notes that private pool pumps use up to 2,500 KWh per year.
 Aside from the air conditioner, the pool pump is the largest electricity consumer in households with a pool.